 Welcome, September!
 The classic ‘back to school’ month (at least for countries in the Northern Hemisphere (in Australia their back to school month is in January)

-Welcome September!
-The classic ‘back to school’ month (at least for countries in the Northern Hemisphere – in Australia their back to school month is in January, what the hell right??)
-I vividly remember relishing in those last few days of summer and then being suddenly interrupted by a horrifying back to school advertisement of a bunch of laughing high school kids running down a school hallway.
-I’d quickly plug my ears, rocking back and forth in a corner telling myself its not true, its not here yet.
+I vividly remember relishing in those last few days of summer and then being suddenly interrupted by a horrifying back to school advertisement as a group of laughing teenagers walk slowly down a school hallway with their backpacks slung over their shoulders.
+I’d quickly plug my ears, rocking back and forth in a corner telling myself it’s not true, it’s not here yet.

 Having just come from an incredible week in Rishikesh, I have gathered some quotes I saw painted on buildings, overheard in conversation or took note of as I flipped through books in little bookshops.

 I hope they inspire you just as much as they inspire me.

 “Let yourself be silently drawn by the strange pull of what you really love.
 It will not lead you astray.”

 “Do whatever it takes to increase your sensitivity to the little things in life you wouldn’t otherwise notice, much less savor, if your autopilot setting is hurry.
 Power down frequently enough to enjoy the effects of intentional living.”

 “Time can be slowed if you live deliberately.
 If you stop and watch sunsets.
 If you spend time sitting on porches listening to the woods.
 If you give in to the reality of the seasons.”

 “The world is full of magic things, patiently waiting for our senses to grow sharper.”